mpi-astronomy/data_science_training_materials/files/open-data/open_data.md

 - MOST IMPORTANT: Makes your own work more efficient!

-- If others are publishing their data too, it will be easier to reproduce
+- If others are publishing their data too, it will be easier to reproduce and build on their results.
+Makes science progress faster.

-#### Problems:
+## Problems:
 - Scientists percieve "open data" and "data mangement" as more work
 - Data and docs need to be perfect
 - Policies help motivate but not enough